-GUM DISEASE otherwise known as gingivitis, is an extremely common condition in which the gums become sore, swollen or infected.
+GUM DISEASE otherwise known as gingivitis is an extremely common condition in which the gums become sore, swollen, or infected.
 Left untreated, another more serious condition called periodontitis can develop.
 Periodontitis can lead to the bone in your jaw becoming damaged, often small spaces appear between the gums and teeth which causes them to become loose and eventually fall out of their own accord.

 What causes gum disease?

 If you fail to brush your teeth properly for a few days, you will begin to notice that a yellowish sticky coating starts to build up on the enamel.
 This sticky coating is packed full of bacteria, and while some is harmless, others are able to take advantage of the food that you are eating and use it to excrete toxins and enzymes that create plaque.
 Bacteria can thrive in the plaque.
-Meanwhile your body notices the amount of toxins in your mouth and begins to create lots of new blood vessels in the area to help fight against them.
-These extra blood vessels are what makes the gums look red and swollen.
+Meanwhile, your body notices the amount of toxins in your mouth and begins to create lots of new blood vessels in the area to help fight against them.
+These extra blood vessels are what make the gums look red and swollen.
 Unfortunately, the bacteria also fight back, meaning that the blood vessels are extremely fragile and prone to bleeding.

 Symptoms of gum disease

 If you brush your teeth and notice that your gums are bleeding, then there is a strong chance that you have the early stages of gum disease.
 It is usually painless, but other symptoms that you may notice could include swelling and redness of the gums, and sometimes a soreness on the area where the tooth meets the gum line.